 In terms of the economy, when people are unable to access credit they are unable to spend when they’d like or need to.
 Denying people access to credit stunts economic growth at a time when the world is seeking a financial bounce following months of lockdowns and restrictions.

 Credit inclusion needs to become the norm.
-For that to happen, there needs to be a new approach that doesn’t just rely on a single score determined from limited data:
+There needs to be a new approach that doesn’t just rely on a single score determined from limited data:

 A lack of credit history isn’t a sign of a potential borrower being irresponsible with money.
 It simply means that they have not accessed credit previously.
 Alternative data can allow them to demonstrate their creditworthiness by proving that they manage their money responsibly.